NOAA-PMEL/PyFerret/README_pyferret_mac_homebrew.md

-I have always installed the Homebrew Python 3.6 (`python` or `python3`) and/or Python 2.7 (`python@2`) packages and have not attempted to use the system-provided python (2.7).
+I have always installed the Homebrew Python 3.6 (`python` or `python3`) and/or Python 2.7 (`python@2`) packages and have not attempted to use the system-provided Python 2.7.
-The Homebrew PyQt5 package will require the Homebrew Python packages, so trying to use the system-provided python will probably be problematic.
+The Homebrew PyQt5 package requires the Homebrew Python package(s), so installing PyQt from Homebrew will also install Homebrew Python.
+However, if you already have Python 2.7 or 3.6 with either PyQt5 or PyQt4 and with numpy, then the prebuilt package *should* work, althought this has not been tested at this time.

 Install the `python` and `pyqt` Homebrew packages.